hawkishnes/Searcher/.github/README.md

 Make aure to follow these guidelines when submiting a pull request, submiting an issue, editing a wiki, or contributing.

+### License
+All parts of this program as well as the wiki to this program are licensed under the GNU LGPL (Lesser General Public License) version 2.1. when you contribute you MUST agree to that.

 ## Github
 You can find our github page here: https://github.com/hawkishnes/Searcher This is part of a github project by me called "searcher" with you can find here: https://github.com/users/hawkishnes/projects/2